With each passing year, the online education market grows and grows as more students sign up for online courses all around the world.

-Generally, both Pluralsight and Coursera offer seriously high quality courses – which is why these two platforms are so widely used!
+Generally, both Pluralsight and Coursera offer seriously high-quality courses – which is why these two platforms are so widely used!

-Each course is broken down into subjects, and each subject is built of several easy to watch lectures.
+Each course is broken down into subjects, and each subject is built of several easy-to-watch lectures.

 Coursera is slightly different.
-Courses are university or company led, meaning that the quality of each course is not guaranteed by Coursera.
+Courses are university or company-led, meaning that the quality of each course is not guaranteed by Coursera.
 However, a vast majority of the courses we checked out were still very high quality.

 This is because Coursera does have strict protocols when it comes to what courses they accept.

-It also offers accredited and certified courses – which helps it push that little ahead of Pluralsight.
+It also offers accredited and certified courses – which helps it push a little ahead of Pluralsight.
 Plus, these certifications and accreditations are recognized by a lot of businesses and universities – because they helped create them!